 Trains are everything in Japan.
 We caught a cab once, and Uber wasn’t really a thing and twice the price!

 They seem scary at first but once you get the hang of it, they make complete sense!
-We loved catching the trains in the end, the best way to get around.
+We loved catching the trains in the end, it was the best way to get around.

 Just not overly pram friendly, which leads me to my next point!